Stevenson Search Partners

 Our Commitment

-Stevenson Search Partners is committed to respecting clients, candidates and contacts Data Privacy and ensuring that any data provided to us is maintained and controlled with sensitivity and integrity and in compliance with GDPR legislation.
+Stevenson Search Partners is committed to respecting clients', candidates' and contacts' Data Privacy and ensuring that any data provided to us is maintained and controlled with sensitivity, integrity, and in compliance with GDPR legislation.

-Our goal with this policy is to inform and commit to ensuring all data subjects whose personal data is collected, is in line with the requirements of the GDPR.
+Our goal with this policy is to inform and commit to ensuring all data subjects' personal data is collected in line with the requirements of the GDPR.

 Privacy Notice